apache/accumulo-website/_docs-2-0/administration/configuration-management.md

 ### Default values

-All [properties][props] have a default value that is listed for each property on the [properties][props] page.
+All [server properties][props] have a default value that is listed for each property on the [properties][props] page.
 Default values are set in the source code.
 While default values have the lowest precedence, they are usually optimal.
 However, there are cases where a change can increase query and ingest performance.

 ### accumulo-site.xml

-Setting [properties][props] in accumulo-site.xml will override their default value.
+Setting [server properties][props] in accumulo-site.xml will override their default value.
 If you are running Accumulo on a cluster, any updates to accumulo-site.xml must be synced across the cluster.
 Accumulo processes (master, tserver, etc) read their local accumulo-site.xml on start up so processes must be restarted to apply changes.
 Certain properties can only be set in accumulo-site.xml.
 These properties have **zk mutable: no** in their description.
 Setting properties in accumulo-site.xml allows you to configure tablet servers with different settings.

 ### Zookeeper

-Many [properties][props] can be set in Zookeeper using the Accumulo API or shell.
+Many [server properties][props] can be set in Zookeeper using the Accumulo API or shell.
 These properties can identified by **zk mutable: yes** in their description on the [properties page][props].
 Zookeeper properties can be applied on a per-table or system-wide basis.
 Per-table properties take precedence over system-wide properties.
 While most properties set in Zookeeper take effect immediately, some require a restart of the process which is indicated in **zk mutable** section of their description.